snuids/TrafficLightVisKibana6/README.md

 More info on docker and kibana here: https://mannekentech.com/

 ## Version
 27Jan2019   v1.0    Added a fixed size option.
-And a plain display option.
+Added a plain display option.
+11Feb2019   v1.1    Added a thumb and mood option